 Tax and regulatory considerations

 The SPV does not require a Capital Markets Services licence or other MAS licence for the purpose of holding shares in a single portfolio company on behalf of its own shareholders.
 It is not a fund.
-However, if the SPV were to hold shares in multiple companies for multiple unrelated groups of investors - effectively operating as a pooled investment vehicle - the regulatory position becomes more complex and specialist legal advice should be obtained.
+However, if the SPV were to hold shares in multiple companies for multiple unrelated groups of investors, effectively operating as a pooled investment vehicle, the regulatory position becomes more complex and specialist legal advice should be obtained.

 The Employee SPV equivalent